StanfordBDHG/MyHeartCounts-Firebase/README.md

 # My Heart Counts

+Firebase cloud hosting infrastructure for the Stanford MyHeart Counts project.

 The iOS Application can be found in [StanfordBDHG/MyHeartCounts-iOS](https://github.com/StanfordBDHG/MyHeartCounts-iOS) repository.

 The study itself with its contents is defined in [StanfordBDHG/MyHeartCounts-StudyDefinitions](https://github.com/StanfordBDHG/MyHeartCounts-StudyDefinitions).